Skulk2Fade/WebTaskTracker/README.md

 ```

 Import tasks by sending a POST request to `/api/tasks/import`.
 Send a JSON array
-of task objects or CSV data (set `Content-Type: text/csv`).
-Imported tasks are
+of task objects, CSV data (`Content-Type: text/csv`), or an iCalendar file
+(`Content-Type: text/calendar`).
+Events within the calendar are converted to
-added to the currently authenticated user's list.
+tasks and added to the currently authenticated user's list.

 ## Reminders